lsds/intravisor/runtime/musl-lkl/lkl/Documentation/networking/can.rst

 To build a CAN FD aware application use struct canfd_frame as basic CAN data structure for CAN_RAW based applications.
 When the application is executed on an older Linux kernel and switching the CAN_RAW_FD_FRAMES socket option returns an error: No problem.
-You'll get Classical CAN frames or CAN FD frames and can process them the same way.
+You'll get legacy CAN frames or CAN FD frames and can process them the same way.

 When sending to CAN devices make sure that the device is capable to handle